-The East Bridge Linding, on the east side of LG, will take travelers to the future South Shoreline/N 145th Storon where they can hop on Sound Transit off trail or buses or connect with the future Final Atory the Battle by foot or bicycle.
-The Sound Transit station will include blcycle parking.
-All design opports will include:
+The East Bridge Landing, on the east side of I-5, will take travelers to the future South Shoreline/N 145th Station where they can hop on Sound Transit light rail or buses or connect with the future Trail Along the Rail by foot or bicycle.
+The Sound Transit station will include bicycle parking.
+All design options will include:

-- .
-A bridge and ramp that will cross under the Sound Transit light rail tracks. - .
-Compliance with Americans with Disabilities Act (ADA) standards - · A permanent noise wall below the bridge sojacent to the freeway - .
-Connections to the Trail Along the Rail - All outdoor pathways, ramps, and stairs around the station will have lighting. - Sound Transit light rail parking garage will provide space for 500 vehicles.
+- A bridge and ramp that will cross under the Sound Transit light rail tracks. - Compliance with Americans with Disabilities Act (ADA) standards. - A permanent noise wall below the bridge adjacent to the freeway. - Connections to the Trail Along the Rail. - All outdoor pathways, ramps, and stairs around the station will have lighting. - Sound Transit light rail parking garage will provide space for 500 vehicles.

-Option 1: A-Frame Ramp Cipinium Cipin 0 Ramp.
-This ramp option has an angular shape and sleeper slope than the other options (average grade of 6.5% down to the station).
-B Staus: People can also take stales down to the station.
-C Sound Transit light rail tracks will run above the ramp and stairs to the station.
-At its lowest point, the clearance between the bridge and light rail tracks is approximately 8
+Option 1: A-Frame Ramp Light rail tracks NE 149th Street Existing 5 Sound Transit light rail station KEY A Ramp: This ramp option has an angular shape and steeper slope than the other options (average grade of 6.5% down to the station).
+Stairs: People can also take stairs down to the station.
+Sound Transit light rail tracks will run above the ramp and stairs to the station.
+At its lowest point, the clearance between the bridge and light rail tracks is approximately 8 lowest point, the clearance between the bridge and light rail tracks is slightly over 9 feet.